Differentially Private Methods for Compositional Data: Simulation Study and Application

-Computation time is a key aspect to take into consideration, especially for the Bayesian approaches, as DPBoots is relatively fast.
-In the more challenging scenario with $n=5000$ and $\boldsymbol{\alpha}^{\rm true}_5$, which is the ideal approach, DPMCMC$\rm _{p1}$ is relatively slow: approaches such as DPreMCMC$\rm _{p4}$ and DPABC$\rm _{p5}$ are approximately 6.2 (with $b = 5$) and 60.3 times faster than DPMCMC$\rm _{p1}$, respectively.
+Computation time is a key aspect to take into consideration, especially for the Bayesian approaches, as DPBoots is relatively fast. { In the more challenging scenario with $n=5000$ and $\boldsymbol{\alpha}^{\rm true}_5$, DPMCMC$\rm _{p1}$ is the slowest approach among the selected ones.
+Compared to DPMCMC$\rm _{p1}$, the approaches DPreMCMC$\rm _{p1}$ ($b=5$) and DPABC$\rm _{p4,p5}$ are roughly 40\%, 99\%, and 50\% faster, respectively.
+If the sample size increases to 10000 or 100000, the most significant gain in computational speed is with DPreMCMC$\rm _{p1}$ (it is 60\% and 85\% faster, respectively).}

 Figure \ref{fig:ExpectedVal_Predictive} shows the MSEs for $E[\boldsymbol{x}|\boldsymbol{\alpha}]$ and the posterior predictive coverages.
 The MSEs for $E[\boldsymbol{x}|\boldsymbol{\alpha}]$ are all similar, and they are generally better than the MSEs we found for $\boldsymbol{\alpha}$.